actions/setup-go/README.md

 - optionally downloading and caching a version of Go by version and adding to PATH
 - registering problem matchers for error output

-# V2 Beta
+# V2

-The V2 beta offers:
+The V2 offers:
+- Adds GOBIN to the PATH
 - Proxy Support
 - stable input
 - Bug Fixes (including issues around version matching and semver)